 Alongside my role at AstraZeneca, I am Professor of Respiratory Pharmacology and Head of the Respiratory Pharmacology Group at Imperial College London.
 My research is focused on the cellular and molecular mechanisms of asthma, COPD and chronic cough, with the aim of developing therapies for these conditions.
 I enjoy helping to drive the research efforts here and to be part of training the next generation of respiratory scientists.

 I was research director for the European Respiratory Society (ERS) from 2013 to 2016, and I have served on the editorial board of several scientific journals, including the American Journal of Respiratory and Critical Care Medicine, European Respiratory Journal and executive editor of Pharmacology and Therapeutics.
 I write extensively about respiratory illness and treatment, with many of my papers being cited by peers and referenced in other publications.
+I am also an elected Fellow of the British Pharmacological Society, European Respiratory Society and the Academy of Medical Sciences.

 My experience in industry includes leading a team at Rhône-Poulenc Rorer (now Aventis Pharma) focused on respiratory disease.
 In 2010, I also started my own company with my colleague, Dr Mark Birrell, called IR Pharma, a Respiratory Pharmacology pre-clinical drug discovery organisation.